corndeladmin/DevOps-Unit-11-Workshop/README.md

 Write an SQL script to change the database so that an individual order can contain multiple products.
 Your script should migrate the existing data so that previous orders aren't lost.

-## Part 3 - Choosing Databases
+## Part 3 - Solutions Design

 This part of the workshop should take the form of a discussion.
-See [Choosing a database](./choosing-a-database.md) for more details.
+See [Solutions Design](./solutions-design.md) for more details.